awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 You set the package type to `Image` if the deployment package is a [container image](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html)\.
 For a container image, the code property must include the URI of a container image in the Amazon ECR registry\.
 You do not need to specify the handler and runtime properties\.

 You set the package type to `Zip` if the deployment package is a [\.zip file archive](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-zip)\.
 For a \.zip file archive, the code property specifies the location of the \.zip file\.
 You must also specify the handler and runtime properties\.
+The code in the deployment package must be compatible with the target instruction set architecture of the function \(`x86-64` or `arm64`\)\.
+If you do not specify the architecture, the default value is `x86-64`\.

 When you create a function, Lambda provisions an instance of the function and its supporting resources\.
 If your function connects to a VPC, this process can take a minute or so\.
 During this time, you can't invoke or modify the function\.
 The `State`, `StateReason`, and `StateReasonCode` fields in the response from [ GetFunctionConfiguration ](API_GetFunctionConfiguration.md) indicate when the function is ready to invoke\.
 For more information, see [Function States](https://docs.aws.amazon.com/lambda/latest/dg/functions-states.html)\.